-Enjoy trying this old fashioned white wedding cake recipe.
-The charming heart-shaped bride's cake is delicious and suitable for serving on any special occasion, not just weddings, and its history as outlined below makes it a great conversation piece.
+You will love this old fashioned white wedding cake recipe.
+The charming heart-shaped bride's cake is absolutely delicious and suitable for serving at weddings and on special occasions.
+Plus, its history makes it a great conversation piece.

 Mom's Recipe Scrapbooks (c.
 1920s)